-A Monitor represents a specific source and type of data collected by Stackify.
-The collection mechanism is dependent upon the Monitor type.
+A monitor represents a specific source and type of data that Stackify collects.
+The collection mechanism depends on the monitor type.
 Example Monitor Types include:

 - CPU %

 - Website Check Monitor

 An alert represents a period of time where a stream of monitor metrics for a specific Monitor exceeds a configured severity.

 When configuring alerts for a monitor, define Alert Severities.
 There are 3 possible severities, listed in ascending order of severity:

 Retrace uses this order when determining the most severe alert for a given resource, app, or server.
 Keep your configuration in line with these semantics.
 Alert Severities define two requirements that must be met for an alert to open at or transition to that severity:

 - Value Threshold: the instantaneous value requirement for a monitor metric

 - Duration Threshold: the amount of time all monitor metric values must meet the value threshold requirement